How to Find Out What Kind of Dog You Have

 - Sign up for eNews to receive updates from our program!

-This study is being conducted by Dr. Julie Levy with the assistance of Merial Veterinary Scholar Kathleen Croy and is made possible by a grant from the National Canine Research Council.
+This study was conducted by Dr. Julie Levy with the assistance of Merial Veterinary Scholar Kathleen Croy and is made possible by a grant from the National Canine Research Council.

-You can help us save more homeless dogs and cats by supporting groundbreaking research and crucial training for students and shelter veterinarians.
+You can help our team save more homeless dogs and cats by supporting groundbreaking research and crucial training for students and shelter veterinarians.
 Please donate today!